OUR PROGRAMS

 Anika Jacobs | Board Member

-Anika Jacobs moved to the Youngstown area in 1987 from Yonkers, NY.
+Anika moved to the Youngstown area in 1987 from Yonkers, NY.
 She worked in the medical field as a Medical Assistant for 22 years.
 She served as the Midwest Chairper-son for Simply United Together.
 Anika is a VISTA Alumni and served at YNDC for 2 years prior to being hired as a Neighborhood Organizer.
 Through her love and passion for people and the community, she founded Promise Communi-ty-Hub nonprofit organization and Pantry to help meet the basic needs of low income individuals and families.
 She is a Board Member of Safe Zones nonprofit organization and Glo-ris Griffin Counseling Services.
 Anika currently works part time at the Glenwood Fresh Market, a program for low in-come individuals and families to receive fresh fruits in vege-tables to improve their health.
 She is the mother of 7 and Granny to 7!
 In her spare time, she enjoys spending time with her family, music, reading and enjoying the fresh air.

-Sr. Eilis McCulloh | Board Member
+Joel Montaz | Board Member